 If only one parent passes the sickle cell gene to the child, that child will have the sickle cell trait.
 With one typical hemoglobin gene and one altered form of the gene, people with the sickle cell trait make both typical hemoglobin and sickle cell hemoglobin.

 Their blood might contain some sickle cells, but they generally don't have symptoms.
 They're carriers of the disease, however, which means they can pass the gene to their children.

 For a baby to be born with sickle cell anemia, both parents must carry a sickle cell gene.
 In the United States, sickle cell anemia most commonly affects people of African, Mediterranean and Middle Eastern descent.

 Sickle cell anemia can lead to a host of complications, including:

 - Acute chest syndrome.
-A lung infection or sickle cells blocking blood vessels in your lungs can cause this life-threatening complication, resulting in chest pain, fever and difficulty breathing.
+A lung infection or sickle cells blocking blood vessels in the lungs can cause this life-threatening complication, resulting in chest pain, fever and difficulty breathing.
 It might require emergency medical treatment.

 - Pulmonary hypertension.
 People with sickle cell anemia can develop high blood pressure in their lungs.
 This complication usually affects adults.
 Shortness of breath and fatigue are common symptoms of this condition, which can be fatal.

 - Organ damage.
 Sickle cells that block blood flow to organs deprive the affected organs of blood and oxygen.
 In sickle cell anemia, blood is also chronically low in oxygen.
-This lack of oxygen-rich blood can damage nerves and organs, including your kidneys, liver and spleen, and can be fatal.
+This lack of oxygen-rich blood can damage nerves and organs, including kidneys, liver and spleen, and can be fatal.

 - Priapism.
 In this condition, men with sickle cell anemia can have painful, long-lasting erections.
 Sickle cells can block the blood vessels in the penis, which can lead to impotence over time.